chippolot/brogue/README.md

 ```

 ### Grammar Syntax
 Grammars use the [JSON5](https://json5.org/) syntax.
 JSON5 is a superset of JSON so feel free to write standard JSON.
-However, JSON5 has some nice syntax changes which can help make your grammar files more human readable.
+However, JSON5 has some nice syntax changes (no requiement to quote keys, support for line breaks in strings, etc) which can help make your grammar files more human readable.

 Compare this (JSON5):
 ```